McGill-DMaS/Kam1n0-Community/README.md

 ## Configuring the Kam1n0 Engine

 In the previous version of Kam1n0, only a single repository was supported on a workstation and the configuration files for Kam1n0 were in the same folder than the engine executable file.
 Starting from 1.x.x version, Kam1n0 supports multiple repositories on a workstation and each repository can support different processor architectures.
-Each repository is given a data directory where you can find its configuration files.
+Each repository is given a data folder where you can find its configuration files.
 More details can be found in the Kam1n0 workbench tutorial.

 # Documentation
 * [Manage repositories with the Kam1n0 Workbench](documentation/workbench.md#kam1n0-workbench-tutorial)